GroceriStar/json-schema-validator/README.md

 - [ ] make it work
 - [ ] update structure for data and raw folders
 - [ ] update readme file
+- [ ] shelljs or shx?
+- [ ] make jsonlint script works
+- [ ] remove duplicated data from sd repository
+- [ ] make it work inside of sd repository and also maybe at generator or at csv-parser

 - https://github.com/jest-community/awesome-jest